Professor Catherine Leyshon (nee Brace )

 Broad research specialisms:

 Catherine is a member of the Department of Geography's Geographies of Creativity and Knowledge Research Group.
-Catherine's work is informed by developments in cultural geography and she is interested in the links between cultural geographies and critical historical geographies.
-Her research interests all revolve around the themes of landscape, place and identity.
-She has researched Landscape, National Identity and Regional Identity; Cultural geography; Historical Geography; Geography and Film; Geography and Literature and Geography and Religion; Landscape and Climate Change; and Landsape and Ecosystem Services, particularly cultural services.
+As a cultural geographer, Catherine's research interests all revolve around the themes of landscape, place and identity.
+She has researched Landscape, National Identity and Regional Identity; Geography and Film; Geography and Literature; Geography and Religion; Cultural Landscape and Climate Change; and Cultural Ecosystem Services, particularly cultural services.

-Catherine likes to run and she completed three half marathons and several other races in 2011, the London Marathon in 2012, and the Paris Marathon in 2014.
+Catherine likes to run and she completed three half marathons and three marathons.
 She proudly finished in the 80th percentile in every race.
 But at least she finished.
 In 2013, Catherine took up sea swimming and is trying to devise a means of zipping a hot water bottle into her wetsuit.
 When she is not running or swimming, Catherine enjoys baking cakes.
-Her particular specialisms are chocolate macaroons and banana bread but she has recently developed a recipe for salted caramel cupcakes that are life-changingly delicious.
-She also likes baking bread, making jam, and trying new recipes.
-Catherine likes to read restaruant reviews, cook books and novels.
+Her particular specialisms are lemon drizzle cake and fruit cake but she has recently developed a recipe for salted caramel cupcakes that are life-changingly delicious.
+She also likes baking bread and trying new recipes.
+Catherine likes to read restaruant reviews, cook books, and novels.
+She has recently rediscovered her childhood love of Sci-Fi novels.
 Catherine is especially vigilant about the misuse of apostrophies, having been converted to their proper use in her twenties.
 With the zeal of the converted, Catherine is also critical of the improper use of 'less' instead of 'fewer'.
 Catherine dislikes shopping, except for groceries.
 Catherine writes a blog called Cheap Eats, inspired by the need for her neice to live on a tight budget whilst working in a hospital in Germany.
 You can check out Catherine's recipes and advice at www.eatcheap.blog.com - and leave a comment.

 |Tel||+44 (0) 1326 371810|